ArcSid/C-terminal-calculator/README.md

 # Building the program and making it a bash command

-to build the program use g++
+to build the program use g++:
 g++ -o calculate main.cpp

-to make it a bash command
+to make it a bash command:
 sudo mv calculate /usr/local/bin/